Lecture 8b: Advanced Functions

 }

 Notice now that in this function, there are two parameters (the new one is n_sides).
-We are also sampling from 1:nsides instead of 1:10 to make the function more flexible.
-I also renamed the function to roll_dice as we are not necessarily rolling d10 dice.
+We now sample from 1:nsides (instead of 1:10) to make the function more flexible.
+I also renamed the function to roll_dice as we are not necessarily rolling 10 sided dice.

 roll_dice(n_sides = 10, num_dice = 2)